Alok-Khansali/Hackerrank-Demystified/README.md

 Just another repository, providing solutions to various Hackerrank Problems :)

-Currently, this repository has solutions related to C++, Java, Python, Problem Solving, Mathematics and 30 Days Of Code.
+Currently, this repository has solutions related to C++, Java, Python, Problem Solving, Mathematics,Sql and 30 Days Of Code.

 Since I am also in a learning phase, so solutions to a lot of questions are still not available.
 But I'm trying to answer all the questions available.